cytometa/.github/profile/README.md

 # Welcome to Cytometa

-Cytometa is a dutch startup founded in 2023 and will bring FCM to the cloud.
+Cytometa is a Dutch startup founded in 2023.
+Cytometa will bring FCM to the cloud.